fboender/awesome-devop-tools/README.md

   usage what top(1) does for CPU usage.
 It listens to network traffic on a named interface and displays a table of current bandwidth usage by pairs of hosts.
 Handy for answering the question "why is our ADSL link so slow?".
-* **[iptraf](http://iptraf.seul.org/)**: IPTraf is a console-based network statistics utility for Linux.
-It gathers a variety of figures such as TCP connection packet and byte counts, interface statistics and activity indicators, TCP/UDP traffic breakdowns, and LAN station packet and byte counts.

 ## Monitoring